 Anesthesia can come with certain risks depending on your dog’s age, breed, and your pet’s health.
 However, the risks of anesthesia can be mitigated with processes that can be done to avoid complications.

 Ten Considerations to Think About When Your Dog Might Require Anesthesia

-Any dog owner who wants to keep their pet healthy should learn about the risks of anesthesia as well as the benefits that the surgical procedures that are being required by their veterinarians instructions.
+Any dog owner who wants to keep their pet healthy should learn about the risks of anesthesia as well as the benefits that the surgical procedures that are required by their veterinarian’s instructions.

 Going into general anesthesia for your dog uninformed is never a good idea, but there are some considerations that you should think about before the procedure.
-Being informed will give you peace of mind prior to the surgery.
+Being informed will give you peace of mind before the surgery.

 One: Your Dog’s Age